Posts

 Image

-I told my extrovert husband he is not allowed to retire until he has a plan, and hobbies.
+I told my extravert husband he is not allowed to retire until he has a plan, and hobbies.
 I truly love my husband, but the thought of us retiring together with him having no plan in place for what he will do with his time - that's a horror movie script right there for me!
 When we get towards the end of a normal week, I am checking my calendar to make sure we haven't forgotten some big event that is going to eat up all my energy stores.
 But my husband is often hoping for the complete opposite!
-In fairness, since we first met, he has softened and is not as extremely extroverted as he was when I met him, when he was in his late 20's.
+In fairness, since we first met, he has softened and is not as extremely extraverted as he was when I met him, when he was in his late 20's.
 Then, there was a level of relief for me that we lived quite far from each other.
 I'd spend a long weekend with him, and we would fill every single minute with activities.
 Then, I'd return home (or he would, depending on whose city we were tearing up that particular weekend!), having thoroughly enjoyed myself, but almost ready to colla

 Writing Retreat - Living the Dream!